The ultimate guide to leadership and sustainable development in Africa:

 However, several interviewees suggest that something more significant may be happening – the end of an era, dominated by individual leaders, and the beginning of another, which embraces networks of leadership.

 The field of innovation has already begun this process.

 Andrew Hargadon, who has researched how innovations occur in organizations, says that until recently it was common to think that innovations came from lone geniuses who had “eureka” moments.

-However, in the last 10 years, contrary to this “great man” theory, researchers have shown that innovation is a result of large numbers of connection points in a network that cause existing ideas to be combined in new ways.
+However, in the last 10 years, contrary to this “great man” theory, researchers have shown that innovation is a result of large numbers of connection points in a network that causes existing ideas to be combined in new ways.

 Researchers now say that innovation doesn’t emanate from individual people; it “lives” in the social network.